Cyfrin/security-and-auditing-full-course-s23/6-thunder-loan-audit/audit-data/2023-09-01-thunder-loan.md

 |            | High   | H      | H/M    | M   |
 | Likelihood | Medium | H/M    | M      | M/L |
 |            | Low    | M      | M/L    | L   |

+We use the [CodeHawks](https://docs.codehawks.com/hawks-auditors/how-to-evaluate-a-finding-severity) severity matrix to determine severity.
+See the documentation for more details.

 # Audit Details